 What Makes Trail Runners Good?

 This is a more complicated answer.
-There are different types of trail runners, all offering different pros and cons.
-In general however, Trail runners offer a more breathable type of material.
+Trail runners were originally designed to help people who were training on different types of natural surfaces and dirt trails.
+However, there are now so many different types of trail runners, all offering different pros and cons.
+In general however, trail runners offer a more breathable type of material.
 Your feet will get less sweaty.
 This also causes them to be lightweight so you can maintain a fast pace for a long while.

 There is also often a much shorter, or even no break-in period.
 They can sometimes be ready to go outside of the box.
 Although you should always give it a test run first!
 Check out our suggestions on how to break in your gear here.